haileytapia/portfolio/InvestigateIncidents.md

 ## View incident information

 To view details and dates associated with an incident, see the **Info** section of the side panel.
 The details reveal field-value pairs that are valuable to your [investigation](https://docs.splunk.com/Splexicon:Investigation).
-For example, you can find the source and destination of a malware infection in an endpoint incident, as well as the incident's reference ID, which is its globally unique identifier.
+For example, you can find the source and destination of a malware infection in an endpoint incident.

 Follow the steps in this table to view other types of incident information: